My Experience With Total Knee Replacement Surgery

 Getting Up and About

-At first, you’ll most likely be using a walker to navigate.
-Your balance will be off, and you cannot walk unassisted, either with a person helping, or with an assistive device such as a walker or crutches.
+At first, you’ll be using a walker to navigate.
+Your balance will be off, and you will need this assistance.
 You will be taught how to use the walker, and how to get yourself in and out of bed; to the bathroom; and for short walks up and down the hall.
 You will be asked about any stairs you may have at home, and taught how to negotiate them safely.

-Do not be surprised when you are sent home only two days, or at most three, after your surgery.
-These days, hospital stays are dictated more by what insurance or Medicare is willing to pay for than what is truly in the best interests of the patients.
-Even so, it is better to try to get back to a semi-normal routine sooner than later.
+Barring complications, you will likely be released just two days after the surgery.
 In the “bad old days” when people were kept in the hospital and in bed for a week or two following a major surgery, recovery time was actually longer, because of the lost muscle tone while lounging in bed day and night.
 Also, complications such as blood clots were more common, because of the blood tending to “pool” in the lower body areas where you are resting in bed.

 Your Job at Home